 Turn off Defender in Settings (not recommended)

-Often people advise to turn off Windows Defender using the Settings app.
+Often people advise to turn off the Defender using the Settings app.
 Just go to the Settings and turn off Realtime and Cloud protection…

-But note if you disable Microsoft Defender in such a way you will encounter two moments:
+But note, that in case if you disable it, you will encounter two moments:

 - the protection will resume after you reboot your PC;